Gary Vaynerchuk once wrote about creating 64 pieces of content in a day.

 Moreover, once you create a YouTube video, you can use it on other platforms like Facebook and Instagram.
 You can also break it down into smaller chunks and distribute it on social media platforms.
 We’ll explain this in the coming steps.

 Instagram has grown into a massive beast over the years.
-What started out as a photo-sharing platform is now one of the biggest social media platforms on earth.
+What started out as a photo-sharing platform is now one of the biggest social media platforms on earth, which helps more in terms of social media for NGOs.
 There are four ways to break down your content on Instagram.

 - Short videos